 Non-Citizens of the U.S. must have a resident license for selling insurance in one of the fifty (50) U.S. states.

-Applicants for the Variable Life & Variable Annuity Products line of authority (LOA) must supply FINRA CRD number on application.
+Applicants for the Variable Life and Variable Annuity line of authority (LOA) must supply FINRA CRD number on application.

-Variable Life & Variable Annuity Products applicants must hold an active Resident Producer Life line of authority or apply for a Life line of authority to be eligible for Variable Life & Variable Annuity Products.
+Variable Life and Variable Annuity applicants must hold an active resident Producer Life line of authority or apply for a Life line of authority to be eligible for Variable Life and Variable Annuity.

 Resident Surplus Line Broker must submit Form AL-SLB-13 and proof of $50,000 bond purchase and send to the state.

-Applicant applying for Surplus Line Broker license must hold an Insurance Producer License with the Property & Casualty lines of authority.
+Applicant applying for Surplus Line Broker license must hold a Producer License with the Property & Casualty lines of authority.